This policy is applicable to all areas processing personal records containing personal data at QualitySolicitors Davisons.

 (o) verify compliance with the terms and conditions governing the use of our website (including monitoring private messages sent through our website private messaging service).

-(q) Data supplied by you for the purposes of our services is stored in our data centres currently hosted within the GDPR regulated EEA.
-Details of their security standards can be found here Business Professional Services 1, Business Professional Services 2, Rackspace and Infinity..
+(s) Data supplied by you for the purposes of our services is stored in our data centres currently hosted within the GDPR regulated EEA.
+Details of their security standards can be found here Life IT, Rackspace and Infinity..
 We also utilise Citrix cloud-based platforms.

-(r) We do not use any automated decision-making processes or profile of you based on the data you provide.
+(t) We do not use any automated decision-making processes or profile of you based on the data you provide, with the limited exception of processing family data related to your health profile.

 Disclosing personal information